Velop

 Black & White Mode:

-Contrast Levels: Five filters, ranging from Level 1 (Washed) to Level 5 (Noir).
-Level 3 is neutral.
+Contrast grades: Five steps from Level 1 (Washed/High Key) to Level 5 (Noir/High Contrast).
+Level 3 is your neutral baseline.

 Color Mode:

-Base vs. Filter: Use "Base" (the circle on the far left of the eras) for a neutral, clean color profile.
+Base vs. Era: Use "Base" for a neutral, clean color profile before any decade chemistry.

 Once you depress the Shutter Release Button, the chemistry begins.
 You will automatically shift to the Darkroom.